chao1224/GeoSSL/README.md

 ## Checkpoints

 We provide both the log files and checkpoints for GeoSSL-DDM [here](https://drive.google.com/file/d/1-m38Puigi3KCk8q8pU7oo40pDoWAUxDm/view?usp=sharing).
+The log files and checkpoints for other baselines will be released in the next version.

 ## Cite us